ZivaVatra/flac2all/README.md

 ## Known bugs/issues

 * using "ctrl-c" to terminate does not exit cleanly.
 Plus you have to hit ctrl-c multiple times to terminate flac2all.
-* following on from above, when terminated the script leaves a bunch if tmpfiles.
+* following on from above, when terminated the script leaves a bunch of tmpfiles.
 We need to clean up properly